 Technical Priorities and Challenges Questions

-Identify the team's current technical priorities, pain points, and technical roadmap including architecture, technical debt, platform and tooling constraints, and business intelligence or data infrastructure considerations.
-Candidates should be able to discuss the current data stack and workflows, trade offs between short term fixes and longer term redesigns, success criteria for technical initiatives in the first 90 days and first year, and how their technical experience and decisions would address the team constraints while aligning with product goals.
+Identify a team's current technical priorities, pain points, and technical roadmap, including system architecture, technical debt, and platform or tooling constraints.
+Candidates should be able to discuss the current technical stack and workflows relevant to their domain, trade-offs between short-term fixes and longer-term redesigns, how they would define success criteria for technical initiatives at the 90-day and first-year checkpoints, and how their technical experience and decisions would address team constraints while aligning with product and business goals.

 HardSystem Design